State-of-the-art manufacturing facilities and processes

 The DFC power plants are scalable so that multiple plants can be combined to create multi-megawatt fuel cell parks.
-A number of multi-megawatt fuel cell parks are operating around the world including a 14.9 megawatt fuel cell park in Connecticut, USA, 10 MW and 11 MW fuel cell parks in South Korea and the world’s largest fuel cell park, a 59 megawatt facility composed of 21 DFC3000 power plants in Hwasung City, South Korea.
+A number of multi-megawatt fuel cell parks are operating around the world including a 14.9 megawatt fuel cell park in Connecticut, USA, multiple fuel cell parks ranging between 10-20 MW in South Korea, and the world’s largest fuel cell park, a 59 megawatt facility composed of 21 DFC3000 power plants in Hwasung City, South Korea.